Tejasree6/Tejasree6/README.md

 - 👋 Hi, I’m @Tejasree6
-- 👀 I’m interested in Coding
+- 👀 I’m interested at Coding
-- 🌱 I’m currently learning B.TECH Final year
+- 🌱 I have recently graduated in Bachelor's
 - 📫 How to reach me :tejasree766@gmail.com